The Finite State MAC with Cooperative Encoders and Delayed CSI: The Capacity Region of the FSM-MAC with Partially Cooperative Encoders and Delayed Transmitter CSI

-Note that we defined here the auxiliary random variable $U$ at time $i$ as $U_i\triangleq (V^\ell_1,V^\ell_2,S^{i-d_1-1})$.
-Hence, it represents the information shared during the conference (i.e., the parts of the private messages available to both encoders) and the common knowledge of the states.
-This is completely analogous to the role of $U_i$ in the common message setting (cf.\ Theorem \ref{MAC Common Capacity} and Subsection \ref{U_def_common}).
+Note that the auxiliary random variable $U$ at time $i$ was defined as $U_i\triangleq (V^\ell_1,V^\ell_2,S^{i-d_1-1})$.
+Accordingly, it represents the information shared during the conference (i.e., the parts of the private messages available to both encoders) and the common knowledge of the states.
+This is completely analogous to the role of $U_i$ in the common message setting (cf.\ Theorem \ref{MAC Common Capacity} and Section \ref{U_def_common}).

 Applying similar arguments to $R_2$ and $R_1+R_2$, one can conclude that any achievable rate-pair $(R_1,R_2)$ must satisfy the following inequalities:

 The expressions on the right-hand side of the inequalities in (\ref{r1})-(\ref{r1+r2b}) represent empirical averages of mutual information (taken over the code symbols).
 These inequalities can be alternatively represented by introducing a new time-sharing random variable $Q$, uniformly distributed over $\{1,\dots,n\}$, as in Subsection \ref{U_def_common}.
 Starting again with the upper bound on $R_1$, this yields